lammps/lammps/doc/src/Developer_write_pair.rst

 #. complex interactions that include additional per-atom properties
    (e.g. Discrete Element Models (DEM), Peridynamics, Ellipsoids)

-In the text below we will discuss aspects of implementing pair styles in LAMMPS by looking at representative case studies.
-The design of LAMMPS allows to focus on the essentials, which is to compute the forces (and energies or virial contributions), enter and manage the global settings as well as the potential parameters, and the pair style specific parts of reading and writing restart and data files.
+In the text below, we will discuss aspects of implementing pair styles in LAMMPS by looking at representative case studies.
+The design of LAMMPS allows developers to focus on the essentials, which is to compute the forces (and energies or virial contributions), enter and manage the global settings as well as the potential parameters, and the pair style specific parts of reading and writing restart and data files.
 Most of the complex tasks like management of the atom positions, domain decomposition and boundaries, or neighbor list creation are handled transparently by other parts of the LAMMPS code.

 As shown on the page for :doc:`writing or extending pair styles
-<Modify_pair>` for the implementation of a pair style a new class must
+<Modify_pair>`, in order to implement a new pair style, a new class must
 be written that is either directly or indirectly derived from the ``Pair`` class.
-If that class is directly derived from ``Pair``, there are three *required* methods in addition to the constructor that must be implemented since they are "pure" in the base class:
-``Pair::compute()``, ``Pair::settings()``, ``Pair::coeff()``.
-All other
-methods are optional and have default implementations in the base class (most of which do nothing), but they may need to be overridden depending on the requirements of the model.
+If that class is directly derived from ``Pair``, there are three methods that *must* be re-implemented, since they are "pure" in the base class: ``Pair::compute()``, ``Pair::settings()``, ``Pair::coeff()``.
+In addition a custom constructor is needed.
+All other methods are optional and have default implementations in the base class (most of which do nothing), but they may need to be overridden depending on the requirements of the model.

 Case 1: a pairwise additive model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section we will describe the procedure of adding a simple pair style to LAMMPS: an empirical model that can be used to model liquid mercury.
+In this section, we will describe the procedure of adding a simple pair style to LAMMPS: an empirical model that can be used to model liquid mercury.